 Say you’re in the market to buy a new laptop.
-The one you’ve got your eye on is the MacBook Pro, but you can’t find a new one for less than $1,200, which is out of your price range.
-As you hunt online for a better price, you come across several offers for older MacBook Pros secondhand – some for as little as $250.
+The one you’ve got your eye on is the MacBook Pro, but you can’t find a new one for less than $1,300, which is out of your price range.
+As you hunt online for a better price, you come across several offers for older secondhand MacBook Pros — some for less than $400.

-This sounds like a fantastic deal, but you hesitate.
-You suspect that if someone else is getting rid of this computer, there must be something wrong with it.
-You worry that the computer won’t work at all or will break down within a week or two, leaving you out $250 with nothing to show for it.
+That sounds like a fantastic deal, but you hesitate.
+You suspect that if someone else is getting rid of this computer, it must be a dud.
+You worry the laptop won’t work at all or will break down within a week or two, leaving you out $400 with nothing to show for it.

-Fortunately for you, there’s a third option.
-You can buy a refurbished MacBook Pro from a reputable site and get a laptop in like-new condition for around $800.
+Fortunately, there’s a third option.
+You can buy a refurbished MacBook Pro from a reputable site and get a laptop in like-new condition for around $600.
 Refurbished electronics can be the best of both worlds, with lower prices than new equipment and lower risks than used — as long as you know how to shop wisely.

-“Refurbished” isn’t just another word for “used,” but the two terms are related.
-Used goods, also known as secondhand or pre-owned goods, are products that another person has bought, used, and sold.
-Refurbished goods, also known as reconditioned or remanufactured goods, are products that another person has bought and then, for some reason, decided to return.
-Generally, prior to resale, an item is checked by the retailer or manufacturer for functionality, and minor adjustments or fixes may be made – perhaps it is given fresh packaging, or a new battery is placed in the product.
+“Refurbished” isn’t just another word for “used,” though the terms are related.
+Used goods, also known as secondhand or pre-owned goods, are products another person has bought, used, and sold.
+Refurbished goods, also known as reconditioned or remanufactured goods, are products another person has purchased and returned.

 Basically, all refurbished electronics are used — but not all used electronics are refurbished.

-Just because an item was returned doesn’t necessarily mean it was damaged.
-Sometimes people return products because the packaging is damaged, or because of minor blemishes that only affect the product’s looks.
-In other cases, they simply have “buyer’s remorse,” meaning they change their minds about a product after buying it.
-In cases like these, buying refurbished can get you a product that hasn’t been used at all for a bargain price.
+Returned devices aren’t necessarily faulty.
+Sometimes, people return a product because of damaged packaging or minor blemishes that only affect its looks.
+In other cases, they simply have buyer’s remorse, meaning they change their minds after buying it.
+In cases like these, buying refurbished can get you a completely unused gadget for a bargain price.

-In other cases, refurbished products have been returned because of malfunctions — some minor, some major.
-When you buy a refurbished item, there’s no way to tell what was wrong with it before it was returned.
-It shouldn’t matter, though, since all problems with a returned item are supposed to be fixed before resale.
+In other cases, refurbished products, or “refurbs,” have been returned because of malfunctions — some minor, some major.
+When you buy a refurb, there’s typically no way to tell what was wrong with it before it was returned.
+But it shouldn’t matter since a reputable refurbisher fixes all problems with a returned device before resale.

 - Like-New Condition.
-Sellers of refurbished items repair everything that’s damaged, then test the item to make sure it’s working properly.
-They also clean it and, in many cases, replace worn exterior parts, such as the face plate or buttons.
-This means that when you buy a refurbished product, it should both look and run like new.
+Sellers of refurbished items repair everything that’s damaged, then test the device to make sure it’s working properly.
+They also clean it and, in many cases, replace worn exterior parts, such as the faceplate or buttons.
+That means when you buy a refurb, it should both look and run like new.

 - Warranties.
 Many refurbished products come with a warranty, though the length of the warranty depends on who did the refurbishing.
-If the original manufacturer fixes up and resells a product, the warranty is likely to be at least a full year.
-Products refurbished by a store, on the other hand, have shorter warranties of 30 to 90 days.
+If the original manufacturer fixes and resells a product, the warranty is likely to be at least a full year.
+But products refurbished by a store have shorter warranties of 30 to 90 days.

 - Support.
-In many cases, buying a refurbished product from the original manufacturer gives you access to the same tech support you’d get with a new product.
-That means if you have any problems with your new equipment, you can call the manufacturer for help.
-However, this feature is often available only for current models.
-If you buy a recently discontinued product, you shouldn’t count on getting support from the manufacturer unless that benefit is specifically mentioned in the sale listing.
+In many cases, refurbished devices from the original manufacturer come with the same tech support as new products.
+However, that feature is often available only for current models.
+If you buy a recently discontinued product, don’t count on getting manufacturer support unless the sale listing specifically mentions the benefit.

 The biggest advantage of buying refurbished electronics rather than new ones is the price.
-According to Digital Trends, you can buy nearly any kind of electronic item refurbished — including PCs, laptops, tablets, smartphones, TVs, and digital cameras – at prices up to 50% less than you’d pay new.
+According to Digital Trends, you can buy nearly any kind of electronic gadget refurbished — including desktops, laptops, tablets, smartphones, TVs, and digital cameras — for as little as half the price you’d pay for new items.

-Buying refurbished goods can allow you to get older models that are no longer sold in stores.
-That’s what I did when I bought my last computer, a Mac mini.
-I originally ordered a new Mac mini that was running OS X Lion, but this new operating system turned out to have a lot of problems.
-So I returned the new computer and bought a refurbished one with Snow Leopard, the previous version of OS X.
+Buying refurbs is a way to get otherwise unavailable older models.
+That’s what I did when I bought my Mac Mini in 2011.
+I initially ordered a new Mac Mini running OS X Lion, but that operating system turned out to have a lot of problems.
+So I returned it and bought a refurbished Mac with Snow Leopard, the previous version of OS X.

-On the other hand, older versions aren’t always better.
-For example, if you bought a new Windows computer, it would likely come with the acclaimed Windows 10 operating system.
-However, if you bought refurbished, you could end up with the widely disliked previous release, Windows 8.
+But older versions aren’t always better.
+For example, if you buy a new Windows computer, you’ll get the acclaimed Windows 10 operating system.
+A refurbished one might come with the widely disliked previous release, Windows 8.
 While you could upgrade to Windows 10 (likely for free), it would add an extra layer of hassle to the purchase.

 Shopping Smart for Refurbished Electronics

-Buying refurbished electronics can be a way to find reliable products at bargain prices — but it can also be a way to get burned if you’re not careful.
-It’s certainly worth looking for deals on refurbished goods, but it’s also worth taking some common-sense steps to protect yourself.
+Buying refurbished electronics lets you find reliable products at bargain prices — but you can also get burned if you’re not careful.
+Fortunately, there are ways to protect yourself.
 These include shopping at reliable websites, choosing products that are worth the money, and reading the fine print before you click the buy button.

 Where to Shop — Manufacturer Sites

-The most important way to protect yourself is to make sure you buy from reputable sellers.
-When you shop at obscure sites, you can’t be sure the products they’re listing as refurbished really have been fixed up to like-new condition.
+One crucial way to protect yourself is to make sure you buy from reputable sellers.
+When you shop at obscure sites, you can’t be sure the products really have been repaired to like-new condition.
 A $199 iPad is no bargain if the tablet breaks within a week and the customer service department is impossible to reach.

 A safer bet is to buy refurbished electronics directly from the manufacturer.
 That way, you know the company you’re dealing with wants you to be happy with the brand.